galbraithmedia1/galbraithmedia1/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on Hizzy.
 (Super sick top secret project.
 Lets talk about it)
-- 🌱 I’m currently learning Javascript & Solidity.
+- 📡 I’m currently designing an embedded system that runs on C++ and an ESP32.
 - 🤝 I’m looking to collaborate on a super dope AI project thats in the works.
-- 🤔 I’m looking for help on building a clean server.
 - 💬 Ask me about the cool ESP32 projects I'm working on.
 (Weather Balloon, Satellites, off gird stuff 🛰)
 - 📫 How to reach me: galbraithmedia1@gmail.com
 - 🎥 Check out my [Film Portfolio](https://www.taylorgalbraith.com/)